Lex-DRL/Py-datastructures-benchmark/README.md

 ## Requirements

-All the scripts make use of f-strings, so Python 3.6 (I guess, not tested).
+All the scripts make use of f-strings, so minimal Python python version is 3.6 (I guess, not tested).

 I ran it on Python `3.7.9`.